tatianegercina/FinTech/01-Lesson-Plans/04-Pandas/1/Activities/04-Stu_Rolling_Statistics/README.md

 5. Perform the same actions from items 3 and 4, only this time calculate the rolling standard deviation by using the `std` function instead of `mean`.
 Try chaining the functions to create the calculation and the plot in one line.
 Example: `df.rolling(window=20).std().plot(ax=ax)`.

-6. Overlay the plot for daily closing prices with the standard deviations.

 ## Hint

 Go [here](https://www.investopedia.com/terms/s/sma.asp) to learn more about simple moving averages and how they work.